hartwigmedical/hmftools/sv-linx/README_VIS.md

 ## Default

-The default parameters are configured to produce an image that is suitable for a single page as shown in this SS18-SSX1 fusion example:
+The default parameters are configured to produce an image that is suitable for display on a single page as shown in this SS18-SSX1 fusion example:

 <p align="center">
     <img src="src/main/resources/readme/default.png" width="800" alt="default">